PoweringChurch/FinancialLit/README.md

 - [x] Make Interact module take into account player state and status when determining how to interact with an object

 Tackle automatic pivot selection for furniture
-- [ ] Implement way of detecting pivot automatically when placing furniture
+- [x] Implement way of detecting pivot automatically when placing furniture
+  *  just doing it manually, takes less effort than initally thought so not worried about it

 Add money & money tracking
 - [x] Add currency
 - [x] Keep track of spending